Imputed rental value will be abolished – these are the consequences

 4. A property tax for second properties is also to be introduced at cantonal level.
 This is in the interests of the mountain cantons in particular, which want to secure important tax revenues through this.

-If the motion is accepted, implementation is expected to take place from 2028 so that the cantons have sufficient time to adapt.
-If the motion is rejected, everything will remain as it is today.
+Implementation is expected to take place from 2028 so that the cantons have sufficient time to adapt.

 As a homeowner, will I benefit from the abolition of the imputed rental value tax?